A career pivot in pursuit of positive change

 Early in her career, she spent years in leadership programs at GE before working in cybersecurity.
 But while she enjoyed the work, she didn’t feel a passion for it — she felt that she could do more good.

-When Cornellier enrolled in the Evening & Weekend MBA Program at the Kellogg School of Management, her goal was simple.
+When Cornellier enrolled in the part-time Evening & Weekend MBA Program at the Kellogg School of Management, her goal was simple.
 “I wanted to understand how I could pivot my career, leveraging my technology skill set, to serve more of the greater good,” she said.

 At Kellogg, Cornellier discovered what impact means to her.
 One of her assignments during the Kellogg Leadership Journey was to create a purpose statement.
 Cornellier wrote and edited, dwindling sentences down to just a few words: Drive positive change.